So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 Step 2: Create fresh pins weekly

-This year, Pinterest has sent a crystal clear message to all bloggers and creatives:
+For a few years now, Pinterest has sent a clear message to all bloggers and creatives:

-Now, I know there’s been a lot of confusion out there about this guideline.
+I know there’s been a lot of confusion out there about fresh pins.

-Fresh pins are images that Pinterest hasn’t seen before.
-Simple as that.
+Fresh pins are images that Pinterest hasn’t seen before:

 Why?

-Because pinners love to feel inspired by things they haven’t seen before!
+Because pinners love finding new things they haven’t seen before!

-My tip: Create 5–10 pin templates you can use to create a dozen pins in just a few minutes.
+My tip: Create 5 to 10 pin templates you can use to create a dozen pins in just a few minutes.
 The easiest way to do this is to use Canva or any other design tool you like working with.

 For example, I’ve created a ton of pin templates using my brand colors and fonts for my coding blog.